Micke-Hallberg/Motion-Cam/README.md

 On ESP32-CAM
 IO0 -> GND Lock in programming mode
 RST -> so it is ready for use Just a quick touch so you see on a serial monitor that it is ready for programming.
-Image
-(I used this as a reference but I couldn't use the code, except for the one that is for the camera and that is all over the Internet. )

 Upload the code.
 Remove IO0 from GND and a quick reset then it should be running.